LostRuins/lite.koboldai.net/README.md

 - Concedo

 Changelog of KoboldAI Lite 1 Feb 2023:
-- Added support to connect to custom KAI endpoints (e.g. trycloudflare, localtunnel, ngrok).
-So you can use Lite to connect to any colab/kaggle hosted url, or your own PC using *remote_play.bat*. *Note that localhost connection is not currently supported.*
+- Added support to connect to custom remote KAI instances (e.g. trycloudflare, localtunnel, ngrok).
+So you can use Lite to connect to any colab / kaggle hosted url, or your own PC via *remote_play.bat*.
+*Note that direct localhost connection is not currently supported.
+You must use a tunnel.*
-- Changed the PWA manifest base url
+- Changed the PWA manifest base url to a relative path.

 Changelog of KoboldAI Lite 29 Jan 2023:
 - Added Offline Mode, allowing you to load, edit and save your stories even when not connected to horde.